Athletic Training (Masters in Athletic Training)

 Application Deadlines

-To be considered for admission into the JSU Masters in Athletic Training program, applications must be submitted via Athletic Training Centralized Application System (ATCAS) by using the following link: https://atcas.liaisoncas.com/applicant-ux/#/login
+To be considered for admission into the JSU Masters in Athletic Training program, applications must be submitted via Athletic Training Centralized Application System (ATCAS) by using the following link: https://atcas.liaisoncas.com/applicant-ux/#/login ***Students must select a Summer or Fall semester start on ATCAS.***

 Date Event

-February 15 Priority Registration
+February 15 Priority Admission Consideration (Fall Cohort)

-April 15 Final Deadline
+April 1 Final Admission Deadline (Fall Cohort)

 Application Materials Required for the Masters in Athletic Training (MAT)